What do you mean you don't believe in punishing corporations?

 If it's this easy, why is any company leaving?

-If all you've got to do is bully them, threaten them with uh, say a tariff, or with yanking their government contracts away from them, or uh not offering them tax relief.
+If all you've got to do is bully them, threaten them with, say, a tariff, or with yanking their government contracts away from them, or not offering them tax relief.

 And that's where we get into my answer to the guy.

-He has, well, Bernie Sanders had a great idea and it's a cancel their contracts, and then they punish them that way.
+He asked, well, Bernie Sanders had a great idea, and it's a canceler of contracts, and they punished him that way.

-Uh this is this is gonna seem like a a really technical point.
+This is going to seem like a really technical point.

 But I know that Bernie Sanders, as a socialist, resents corporations in the first place and does not have proper understanding or appreciation for who they are and what they do.

-In his world, they're nothing but scam artists, or they harm people, or they punish people, they're not people.
+In his world, they're nothing but scam artists.

 Corporations are not people.